Skip to main content

 Messay has also published no fewer than 43 peer-reviewed articles and book chapters, in both English and French, just a few of whose titles indicate the impressive range of his knowledge and expertise: “From Otherness to Universal Humanism: Negritude’s Idea of Race,” “The Ethiopian Conception of Time and Modernization,” “Action and Forgetting: Bergson’s Theory of Memory,” and most recently, “The Nature and Challenges of Ethnicity: The Case of Ethiopia.”

-In addition to his strictly scholarly work, Messay is a longtime frequent contributor to various popular websites and news publications, many in Ethiopia, demonstrating both his stature as a public intellectual and his continuing knowledge of and commitment to his home country.
-These more popular pieces—both erudite and broadly accessible, and widely read in Ethiopia—discuss political and cultural issues, mostly related to Ethiopia, but also to Africa more broadly and to US foreign policy.
+In addition to his strictly scholarly work, Messay was a longtime frequent contributor to various popular websites and news publications, many in Ethiopia, demonstrating his stature as a public intellectual and his continuing knowledge of and commitment to his home country.
+These more popular pieces — both erudite and broadly accessible, and widely read in Ethiopia — discuss political and cultural issues, mostly related to Ethiopia, but also to Africa more broadly and to US foreign policy.

-As a teacher, Messay has contributed greatly to the range and diversity of our department’s curriculum, regularly teaching such courses as Marxist Philosophy, African Philosophy and Political Philosophy, as well as Culture, Modernization, and Multiple Modernities.
-One colleague reports that when she followed him teaching in the same classroom, “his blackboard was always covered in chalk, with students remaining behind with questions.”
-Messay worked tirelessly with our students on critical thinking as well as on expanding and complicating their worldviews.
+As a teacher, Messay contributed greatly to the range and diversity of the department’s curriculum, regularly teaching such courses as Marxist Philosophy, African Philosophy and Political Philosophy, as well as Culture, Modernization, and Multiple Modernities.
+One colleague reported that when she followed him teaching in the same classroom, “his blackboard was always covered in chalk, with students remaining behind with questions.”
+Messay worked tirelessly with students on critical thinking as well as on expanding and complicating their worldviews.

-I know that a scholar like Messay will not slow down in retirement; rather it will give him the chance to focus even more devotedly on his research.
+A scholar like Messay will not slow down in retirement; rather it will give him the chance to focus even more devotedly on his research.
 In addition, the government of Ethiopia is negotiating with him at present, hoping that he will return and take on a leadership role.
-We wish him all the best, and we will miss him.

-Joe Mashburn has served the University of Dayton for 40 years, having joined UD in 1981 after earning a PhD in Topology from the University of California – Riverside.
+Joe Mashburn served the University of Dayton for 40 years, having joined UD in 1981 after earning a PhD in Topology from the University of California, Riverside.

-Joe is an excellent teaching colleague with a broad teaching agenda.
-He has taught 27 different courses, ranging from a remedial course in algebra to every one of the 8 calculus classes we offer, to upper-level electives like topology and set theory and a graduate course in differential equations.
-He is willing to teach wherever he is needed, even if that means a less-than-desirable teaching schedule.
-As the one responsible for building the mathematics composite, I can tell you that this is very much appreciated.
+Joe was an excellent teaching colleague with a broad agenda.
+He taught 27 different courses, ranging from a remedial course in algebra to every one of the eight calculus classes offered, to upper-level electives like topology and set theory and a graduate course in differential equations.
+He was willing to teach wherever he is needed, even if that means a less-than-desirable teaching schedule.

 Beyond the department, Joe served on the dean’s executive council, the science center steering committee, the college lecturer promotion committee, the Research Council, the academic senate and CAP-C, to name a few.
 Joe has also been a long-time tutor for the Study Tables program of what is now the Multi-Ethnic Education and Engagement Center (MEEC).
 For his service, he was honored with a proclamation expressing appreciation and gratitude for his consistent dedication to the program, modeling positive interactions between students and faculty and encouraging students to cultivate meaningful relationships with faculty.

 Dr. Portier’s theological method highlights his intense focus on relationships, which brings to life not only intellectual debates but the woundedness and upheaval of the people caught up in these debates.
-I think of his well-reviewed book Divided Friends, where he writes about the Christian theology of the communion of saints.
+Think of his well-reviewed book Divided Friends, where he writes about the Christian theology of the communion of saints.
 Christians say we “believe in the communion of the saints” - that is, the belief that death does not end our communion and fellowship with other people in the Church; on the contrary Christians remain in relationship to those who have gone before.
-That theological point underscores how he sees his work as historical theologian, quote: “to attempt to bring the dead to life.”
+That theological point underscores how he saw his work as historical theologian, quote: “to attempt to bring the dead to life.”
 In the case of the book Divided Friends, he brought to life Modernists and the Modernist controversy in ways that demonstrate: he knows John Slattery and Denis O’Connell, though many of them were long gone before he started studying them.
-More than that, he brings this communion of saints to us today, not only by writing about them, but also by sharing with us today how they continue to be part of conversations.
+More than that, he brought this communion of saints to campus, not only by writing about them, but also by sharing today how they continue to be part of conversations.

-But Dr. Portier also meets his students and colleagues in our own contexts.
-COVID or not, he can always be counted on for good conversation - from the most mundane life advice to the most academically astute point about a recent book.
-His relationships with graduate students have been crucial for the development and building up of our doctoral program: he has directed 19 doctoral dissertations to completion, with another two on the way, in addition to directing seven MA theses, and an undergraduate honors thesis.
-His students hold a number of successful appointments in academic and beyond, and he has been honored by his array of students with a festschrift and other mentions.
+But Dr. Portier also meets his students and colleagues in their own contexts.
+COVID or not, he was always counted on for good conversation - from the most mundane life advice to the most academically astute point about a recent book.
+His relationships with graduate students have been crucial for the development and building up of the doctoral program: he directed 21 doctoral dissertations to completion, in addition to directing seven M.A. theses, and an undergraduate honors thesis.
+His students held a number of successful appointments in academic and beyond, and he was honored by his array of students with a festschrift and other mentions.
 He was president of one of our professional organizations, the College Theology Society from 2014 to 2017 and the faculty representative for the Lilly Program for doctoral students.
-Our doctoral program is known in our field, our students are hired, in part because of the way Dr. Portier has extended his hand in friendship time and time again.
+The doctoral program is known in the field, students are hired, in part because of the way Dr. Portier extended his hand in friendship time and time again.

 Dr. Michael Reginald Sandy arrived at Dayton International Airport on the day after Thanksgiving in 1986 to start at UD the following January.
 Life would never be the same.